 3.4.4 Deficiencies in Interconnection Request.

-An Interconnection Request will not be considered to be a valid request until all items in Section 8.2 of the GIP have been received by Transmission Provider.
+An Interconnection Request will not be considered to be a valid request until all items in Section 8.2 and, for Priority Requests, Section 3.11 of the GIP have been received by Transmission Provider.
 At any time, if Transmission Provider finds that the technical data provided by Interconnection Customer is incomplete or contains errors, Interconnection Customer and Transmission Provider shall work expeditiously and in good faith to remedy such issues.
 In the event that Interconnection Customer fails to comply with this Section 3.4.4 of this GIP, Transmission Provider shall deem the Interconnection Request withdrawn (without the cure period provided under Section 3.7 of this GIP), the application fee is forfeited to Transmission Provider, and the study deposit and Financial Security One deposit shall be returned to Interconnection Customer subject to the provisions for refund in Section 8.14 of this GIP.

 3.4.5 Scoping Meeting.